ShuiRuTian/time-analytics-webpack-plugin/README.md

+# Root
+This is a monorepo

+## File structure
-The real *readme* is in 'src' folder
+"./packages/time-analytics-webpack-plugin": The real plugin package.
+"./packages/test": The test repos.

 ## Q&A

 1. why monorepo?
-Why test things are in a packge?
+Why test is in a packge?

 This repo is pretty easy, then why it is a monorepo?